crowdAI/train-schedule-optimisation-challenge-starter-kit/data_model/input_data_model.md

 ## routes (fahrwege)
-A _route_ describes the possible ways for the train to move through the railway network.
-We model it as a directed acyclic graph (DAG).
-The nodes in the graph are the _events_ that occur along the way, such as "arrival at station X", "releasing resource Y", etc. The directed arcs have associated to them a list of _resource occupations_ (ressourcenbelegungen).
-These are the resources that a train on this route will occupy, while
+Recall from the [Quick Introduction](data_model/quick_intro_scheduling.md) that a _route_ is modeled as a directed acyclic graph (DAG).
+It describes the possible ways for the train to move through the railway network.
+The nodes in the graph are the _events_ that occur along the way, such as "arrival at station X", "releasing resource Y", etc. For a directed arc we call the node at its tail the _entry event_ and the node at its head the _exit event_ from this arc.The directed arcs have associated to them a list of _resource occupations_ (ressourcenbelegungen).
+These are the resources that a train on this route will occupy, while it is traveling on this arc, i.e. in the timespan between the entry event and the exit event.
+Each arc also has a minimum running time, which gives the _minimum_ duration between entry and exit event.
+There is no maximum duration, by the way.
+A train may spend as much time on a section as it likes.
+Of course, it keeps using the resources of this route section during this time.

+A specialty of route graph are the _section markers_ that may be associated to certain arcs (route sections).
+These provide the link to the section requirements in the service intentions.
+We will discuss these below.

+The following image illustrates a typical route DAG.
+The red labels denote the resource occupations of each route section.
+The blue labels denote the section markers, which are typically not present on every section.

 ![](data_model/img/img.png)
 ..._and even more complicated_...

 ### section requirement (abschnittsvorgabe)